Ngāti Māhanga

 Ngāti Māhanga is a Māori iwi (tribe) that is part of the Waikato confederation of tribes (now called Tainui).

 The tribe's historical lands extended from Whaingaroa Harbour (Raglan Harbour) to the west bank of the Waikato River in the city of Hamilton, New Zealand.

 The Waikato land confiscation of 1864 meant that Ngāti Māhanga and their associated hapū were pushed to west of the Waipā River.

 Māhanga, the ancestor

 Ngāti Māhanga is named after Māhanga, a Waikato chief and an 11th generation descendant of Hoturoa, the navigator of Tainui waka.
 Māhanga lived approximately 15 generations ago and was the son of Tūheitia and Te Ataihaea.
-Current Maori king Tūheitia Paki is a namesake of the ancestor Tūheitia.
+The Maori king Tūheitia Paki was a namesake of the ancestor Tūheitia.
 Māhanga is a key ancestor of Waikato, as all the Waikato iwi trace their descent from him.
 Ngāti Māhanga however, is a particular reference to the descendants of his sons: Kiekieraunui, Tupanamaiwaho, Tonganui, Ruateatea and Atutahi.

 The main hapu of Ngāti Māhanga today are Ngāti Ruateatea, Ngāti Kuku, Ngāti Tonganui and Ngāti Hourua.
 In former times, there were upward of 20 hapū.